lawdaniel/arta/accounting/index.md

 # Treasure and Gold Accounting
 This really should just be a
 <a href="https://docs.google.com/spreadsheets/d/1OlGWv2usvTe8NudcgB8LU_K8h1p68762OYF6kTd_ytg/edit?usp=sharing" target="_blank">Google Spreadsheet</a>.
+(Before you ask, Github doesn't allow the target attribute.
+I can't make that link open in a new tab or window.)

 I'll delete the table below if everyone agrees that a spreadsheet is better.
 Some of you have advanced spreadsheet skills too.
 Shouldn't be that big a deal to break out everyone's inventory into their own sheet and then create a summary sheet aggregating everything.